bthomas2622/not-my-main/README.md

 - `/get-game-info` -> Get your information about a game from the RAWG API

 ### Bot Scheduled Messages
-- Post weekly free Epic Games Store games every Thursday to `#general` channel
+- Post weekly free Epic Games Store games every Thursday to `#general` channel.
+Logic in `bot-scripts/epic-free-games`.
-- Each morning check for server members who ranked up and post to `#general` channel
+- Each morning check for server members who ranked up and post to `#general` channel.
+Logic in `bot-scripts/daily-rankings`.
+- On the first of every month post a message to the `#the-feed` channel with server stats from the previous month.
+Logic in `bot-scripts/message-history`.

 ### Bot Reactions
 - If certain keywords are used in a message (like "dog"), the bot will react with the related emoji (like 🐶).
 Logic in `bot-scripts/specialEmojis.js`.